-While he and Mark chatted, I took the time to wander among a collection of carved sculptures in various states of finish unlike any I’d seen in one place before: carved dogs, apes, turtles, monkeys, horses, birds, and compound pieces of two or more figures—a cowboy on a rearing horse, two apes intertwined, and others.
+While he and Mark chatted, I wandered among a collection of carved sculptures in various states of finish unlike any I’d seen in one place before: carved dogs, apes, turtles, monkeys, horses, birds, and compound pieces of two or more figures—a cowboy on a rearing horse, two apes intertwined, and others.
 There were two throne-like chairs with bas relief portraits, a coffee table with a round glass top supported on the legs of a huge, cartoonish purple spider, multiple human figures, busts, even a clasped fist and arm.
 There were other pieces, too, which crossed into abstraction.
-No order was apparent among this collection other than a simple imperative: make room for the next one.
+No order was apparent in this creative overflow other than the simple imperative: make room for the next one

 Wandering happily among these carvings, camera in hand, I was attracted to a carved head which evoked something of Guernica.
 “It’s a dragon,” Abduljaami told me.
 It had been a larger piece which had fallen and cracked while he was working on it.
-Unwilling to complete the piece with a crack through it, he had simply cut the head off.
+Unwilling to complete the piece with a crack through it, he'd simply cut the head off.
 “There’s the body, over there,” he said, pointing.
-Another piece I spent more time with was a black angel.
+Another piece I spent time with was a black angel.
 It appeared to be a self-portrait.

 Mark, I knew, owned another of Abduljaami’s self-portraits, a piece with a kind of quiet dignity which I’d noticed sitting on one of his work benches.
 He’d also showed me a carved figure of a woman about seven feet high.
 “That’s John’s wife,” he told me.
 “Look at the expression of her face.”
 The piece demonstrated one of the things Mark admired most about Abduljaami’s work.
 “It’s heartfelt.
 You feel what he’s feeling.
 Anybody who really sees this stuff has to feel that.
 That’s why his pieces work so well when they’re separated, say in an exhibition space.
 You can see the shape of it, the beauty of it.
 It’s stunning.”

 Talking with Paul Discoe, I’d learned that originally Abduljaami had used only an ax for his carvings, and that he was very particular about the wood he used, only black walnut, a very hard wood and difficult to work with.
 I’d mentioned this to Mark who told me it was true.
-He went on to describe an ax he’d fashioned for Abduljaami over twenty years earlier, “just a regular double-bladed ax, but I took one side and made it into a much sharper curve [gesturing].
+He went on to describe an ax he’d fashioned for Abduljaami over twenty years earlier, “just a regular double-bladed ax, but I took one side and shaped a much sharper curve [gesturing].
 I tempered it and sharpened it.
 But over the years John’s loosened up.
 Now he uses anything that comes his way, even chunks of palm tree.”

 Six or seven years ago I remember wandering around in Bulwinkle’s half-acre lot among hundreds of his steel sculptures.
 On one piece, painted along the edges of a figure, I noticed the words “I am not a folk.”
 Although Bulwinkle’s work often exhibits an aggressive, confrontational edge as well as a sophisticated sense of design, to the careless or uninformed viewer his work can appear untutored.
 Moreover, his work possesses the direct force one often feels in folk or outsider art.
 It might be a good time, I thought, to broach this subject.

 His objections boil down to one simple point.
-Such work is not accorded the same degree of respect as the more fashionable work which finds its way into the major museums and galleries.
+Such work is not accorded the same degree of respect as the more fashionable work that finds its way into the major museums and galleries.
 This is reflected not only in the lower prices, but in the smaller amount of text such work generates on the part of critics and curators, not that there aren’t some significant exceptions to be found.
 Folk art, the best of it, Bulwinkle readily agrees, can be “real art.”
-And that’s the measure: Is it real?
+And that’s the measure: Is it real

-Over the years of their relationship, Mark heard various stories from Abduljaami about his life.
-There was more than a little hardship.
-He’d done time in prison, and when he got out, he’d gotten a job shoveling grain out of a boat in Louisiana.
-When he nearly got buried alive by the grain, he decided he was never going to work again.
+Over the years, Mark has heard many of the artist's stories.
+"I know a lot about John’s life, and it’s a tough life.”
+There was more than a little hardship; there was time in prison, and when he got out, he found a job shoveling grain out of a boat in Louisiana.
+When he nearly got buried alive in the hold by a huge spill of from above, he decided he was never going to work again.
 “I think that’s when he started seriously carving wood,” Mark told me.
 “He set out to be an artist, and he became one.”

-A few days later I got the following email.
-“Saw John today.
+A few days later I got another note, “Saw John today.
 Malcolm was all undercoated white.
 I suggested Malcolm might not like that.
 We laughed.
 This piece should look good.”